spryker/spryker-docs/docs/dg/dev/third-party-module-development/develop.md

 ---
-title: How to develop a Spryker module
+title: How to develop a Third-Party Spryker module
 description: How to develop a Spryker module
 last_updated: Jun 7, 2024
 template: howto-guide-template

 ---

-### Spryker architectural conventions
+### Architectural conventions

-https://docs.spryker.com/docs/dg/dev/architecture/architectural-convention.html needs to be followed in the development process.
+Documentation (/docs/dg/dev/architecture/architectural-convention.html needs to be followed in the development process.)
 -  Use the samples that marked as *Module Development*.

 ### How you can extend Spryker functionality from your module:
 **Option 1.** Introduce an extension point in existing Spryker module, use it.
-(See complete example here https://docs.spryker.com/docs/dg/dev/backend-development/plugins/plugins.html#how-to-use-a-plugin-from-another-module)
+(See complete example [here](docs/dg/dev/backend-development/plugins/plugins.html#how-to-use-a-plugin-from-another-module))

-**Option 2.** Adding a controller, example for project-level implementation can be found here https://docs.spryker.com/docs/dg/dev/backend-development/extend-spryker/create-modules.html#display-a-random-salutation-message, core implementation will be the same but with different namespaces.
+**Option 2.** Adding a controller, example for project-level implementation can be found [here](/docs/dg/dev/backend-development/extend-spryker/create-modules.html#display-a-random-salutation-message), core implementation will be the same but with different namespaces.

 **Option 3.** Use the existing Spryker module extension point.

 **a.** Example of existing extension point usage.
-Were we'll extend product table with an additional column **Categories** where will show the list of categories where the product is present.
+Where we'll extend product table with an additional column **Categories** where will show the list of categories where the product is present.
 For this we'll use two extension points in the existing Spryker modules
 - One to extend table headers with **Categories** column [ProductTableConfigurationExpanderPluginInterface](https://github.com/spryker/product-management-extension/blob/master/src/Spryker/Zed/ProductManagementExtension/Dependency/Plugin/ProductTableConfigurationExpanderPluginInterface.php)
 - And another to extend table content with the corresponding column [ProductTableDataBulkExpanderPluginInterface](https://github.com/spryker/product-management-extension/blob/master/src/Spryker/Zed/ProductManagementExtension/Dependency/Plugin/ProductTableDataBulkExpanderPluginInterface.php)